 This month, the Browns went from having one player who could conceivably earn the franchise tag to having two players who are worth holding on to.
 Wide receiver Terrelle Pryor has been one of the team’s few bright spots in what has been an incredibly trying season.
-He seemed like a shoe-in for franchise tag consideration until the pre-deadline deal for linebacker Jamie Collins.
+He seemed like a shoo-in for franchise tag consideration until the pre-deadline deal for linebacker Jamie Collins.
 Now, the Browns are intent on locking up one of the two players before the end of the year so that they can use the franchise tag on the other player, according to Jason Cole of Bleacher Report (video link).

 Cole’s report doesn’t come as a huge surprise.
 It’s only common sense that the Browns are intent on keeping both players beyond this season and they can only kick the can down the road with one of the two players.
 In the case of Pryor, the team has already started contract talks with his reps.
 The Browns have yet to discuss a new deal with Collins, but those discussions should get underway soon.